ManApart/quest-command/notes.md

 Debug
 ignore encumberance?

+delimiters
-delimiters can have aliases?
+- delimiters can have aliases?
+  - for now making assumption that you can't
+  - cook, use, placeItem, equipitem, climb
+- what about multiple occurances?
+  - see cooking,  ,

-delimiters - should not be included in arg strings cast command - pass args from all groups other than targets (take args after targets if they are there)
+cast command - pass args from all groups other than targets (take args after targets if they are there)

-recursive explosion if 2 delimiters in a row